Power BI Basics

 What is Power BI?

-Power BI is a business intelligence (BI) tool created by Microsoft which combines industry-leading visualization and data analysis capabilities with tight integration with other Office 365 offerings to create impressive dashboards and reports.
+Power BI is a business intelligence (BI) tool created by Microsoft which combines industry-leading visualization and data analysis capabilities with tight integration with other Microsoft 365 (previously Office 365) offerings to create impressive dashboards and reports.
 Power BI was recently announced as the new ad-hoc reporting tool of choice for campus, and the technical and support infrastructure are currently being developed to support campus users.

 There are two basic Power BI components: